cthomas200/Process1/README.md

 ##Overview

-This program simulates a processor moves instructions through memory.
+This program simulates how a processor moves instructions through memory.
 It models:
 - Read
 - Write